Asmodai/NeXTconf/Documentation/Opcode.md

 ### `OP_NEQ`
 This opcode is the inverse of `OP_EQL`, pushing `true` if the two objects are not equal, and pushing `false` if they are equal.

+### OP_ADD
+This opcode pops two objects from the stack and attempts to add them together, pushing the result back to the stack.

+### OP_SUB
+This opcode pops two objects from the stack and attempts to subtract them, pushing the result back to the stack.

+### OP_MUL
+This opcode pops two objects from the stack and attempts to multiply them, pushing the result back to the stack.

+### OP_DIV
+This opcode pops two objects from the stack and attempts to divide them, pushing the result back to the stack.

 ### `OP_LAND`
 This opcode pops two objects from the stack and performs a logical `AND` on